 - Hilarious Outtakes: Always a staple of Jackie Chan films.
 Subverted in the painful-looking shots where Jackie is shown getting clocked by a helicopter rotor and then carried off (presumably to the ER), and Yeoh lands wrong on the hood of a moving car, then falls to the street—taking a crew member with her.

-- Improvised Weapon: Spiky fruits can be used as bludgeoning tools, apparently.
+- Improvised Weapon: Durians can be used as bludgeoning tools, apparently.

 Yang: Wait and find out.

 - Like an Old Married Couple: Though they're posing as siblings, Kevin and Yang engage in a lot of Casual Danger Dialogue and Teeth-Clenched Teamwork during their undercover, even right before the end credit rolls.

 - Made of Iron: Chan and Yeoh, of course, not to mention a couple of the crew members.

 - More Dakka: The meeting with the drug lords in Thailand, despite the general's (widely flouted) plea of "No violence!"

 - Prisoner Exchange: At the end, with Chaibat negotiating for his wife if Kevin wants May back.

 - Sequel Goes Foreign: The previous Police Story films were both squarely rooted in Hong Kong, but Supercop takes the action to Mainland China, Thailand, and Malaysia.

 - Thanks for the Mammary: Jackie to Yang, though she wears Bulletproof Vest at the time.
 So it's not much, not to mention everyone thought they're siblings at the time.